owlbarn/tutorial/book/signal/README.md

 $$ = \sum_{j=0}^{n/2-1}\omega^{2jk}y_{2j} + \omega^k\sum_{j=0}^{n/2-1}\omega^{2jk}y_{2j+1}.$$

 The key to this step is the fact that $\omega_{2n}^2 = \omega_n$.
-According to [@eq:signal:fft01], you only need to compute FFT for half of the signal, the other half can be gotten by multiplied with $\omega^{k}$, and then concatenate these two sums.
+According to [@eq:signal:fft01], one FFT can be reduced into two FFTs, each on only half of the original length, and then the second half is multiplied by a factor $\omega^{k}$ and added to the first half.
 The half signal can further be halved, so on and so forth.
-Therefore the computation can be reduced to a $log$ level in a recursive process.
+Therefore the computation can be reduced to a logarithm level in a recursive process.

-(TODO: but what about the $y_{2j+1}$ part in the second sum? how come the second could be the same as the first sum?
-Need figure it out.)
+At the end of this recursion is the fact that a FFT on input that contains only one number returns just the number itself.

 To introduce Fourier Transform in detailed math and analysis of its properties is beyond the scope of this book, we encourage the readers to refer to other classic textbook on this topic [@phillips2003signals].
 In this chapter, we focus on introducing how to use FFT in Owl and its applications with Owl code.
 Hopefully these materials are enough to interest you to investigate more.